nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The diagram below shows the interaction between different components for the `AutoComplete` feature. <br><br>
 <img src="images\SDforAutocomplete.png" width="800"><br>
 _Figure 2.7.4 : Component interactions for `Autocomplete` feature when user presses the `tab` key_
+<br /><br />
+The AutocompleteManager implements a request and response design.
+To use the Autocomplete feature, a response object is created with the command and the current cursor position and sent to the AutomcompleteManager. <br />
+The AutocompleteManager will create a response with the new command with the autocompleted command as well as the new cursor position.
+<br /><br />

 The diagram below shows the interaction between different components for the `book` command. <br><br>
 <img src="images\SDforBook.png" width="800"><br>